fmateo05/provisioner-wfusionpbx-webhook/README.md

     'monitored call park' -> 10 <br>
     Repeat same addition for each brand for this entry.
 The idea is create a kind of duplicate but with the key type changed as above <br>
    <br>
+13. Clone and Import FusionPBX provisioner App (https://github.com/fmateo05/monster-ui-fusionpbx-provisioner) as 'provisioner' inside apps folder
+14. Once imported, please open the app and click the button to show up the URLs to be configured and added into phone devices (also with DHCP Option 66)
+   If they show empty, please go to the required account using smartpbx and add a device of any type; then go back to provisioner app.